- Unboxing Your Airnote

 - An Airnote.

-- A Micro USB cable for charging the built-in battery before deployment.
+- A Micro USB cable for charging the internal battery when necessary.

 To learn more about the Airnote, or purchase your own device, visit the Blues Shop.